 West Indies vs South Africa

-South Africa’s tour of the West Indies continues with their first T20 match being played in Grenada.
-The match will start on Saturday June 26th, 2021 at 2:00pm EST.
+South Africa’s tour of the West Indies concludes with their fifth and final T20 match being played at St. George’s in Grenada.
+The match will start on Saturday July 3rd, 2021 at 2:00pm EST.

 The series is tied at 2-2 after West Indies took the win by 20 runs, losing the toss this time around and being sent in by South Africa.
 An evenly poised series but who will hold their nerve to win it all?

 West Indies for the first time in this series batted first, a change that many have been asking for and was granted to them through their loss of the toss.
 The West Indies changed their team yet again, replacing Jason Holder with Chris Gayle and Kevin Sinclair with Fidel Edwards.
 Lendl Simmons was very destructive at the top of the order with 47 while losing 3 of his partners before he himself was dismissed with the score on 70.
 All seemed lost for the West Indies but in came captain Keiron Pollard who turned their fortunes around with a truly sensational 51 not out off 25 balls with 2 fours and 5 sixes, taking the score 167 in their allotted 20 overs.
 Dwayne ‘The Champion’ Bravo produced his best international bowling performance taking 4 for 19 in his 4 overs along with valuable contributions from Pollard, Andre Russell, Obed McCoy and Chris Gayle to help seal win series tying victory.